WisdomSky/chrome-extension-reload-trigger/README.md

 ## Support and Contribution

-If you are experiencing problems while using this module, you can issue at our github [repo](https://github.com/WisdomSky/chrome-extension-reload-trigger/issues).
+If you are experiencing problems while using this module, you can create an issue [here](https://github.com/WisdomSky/chrome-extension-reload-trigger/issues).

 If you want to contribute, you are free to send as a pull request anytime!